-Since 1975, special Sandhill Crane Hunting Permits, or more recently HIP certification, have been required for crane hunters participating in seasons in the Central Flyway.
-Additionally, a limited MCP sandhill crane hunt was offered in Minnesota starting in 2010, for which a stateissued permit is required for hunters to participate.
+Since 1975, special sandhill Crane Hunting Permits, or more recently HIP certification, have been required for crane hunters participating in seasons in the Central Flyway.
+Additionally, a limited MCP sandhill crane hunt was offered in Minnesota starting in 2010, for which a state-issued permit is required for hunters to participate.
 A sample of these permittees is mailed questionnaires soon after the completion of each hunting season.
 The resulting responses enable estimation of hunting activities and success (Martin 2007).
-Estimated numbers of hunters registering as sandhill crane hunters in Texas had been increasing since 1997 when crane hunting was included in the combination licenses issued by the state, with a record high of 122,553 permits issued in 2008.
+Estimated numbers of hunters registering as sandhill crane hunters in Texas has been increasing since 1997 when crane hunting was included in the combination licenses issued by the state, with a record high of 122,553 permits issued in 2008.
 In 2009, Texas revised their licensing system and crane hunters now must go to selected locations to obtain their permit, which resulted in a 91% decrease in the number of permits issued to individuals in 2009 compared to 2008.
 Thus, the number of crane hunters in Texas likely did not decrease as suggested by the number of permits issued; rather, the number of hunters classified as crane hunters by the Texas registration process declined.
 For the 2019-20 season, Oklahoma did not provide information needed to estimate hunter activity and harvest in time to conduct surveys of their hunters; thus, no estimates of the number of hunters or their harvest of cranes is available.
-For the 2020-21 and 2021-22 seasons, Oklahoma reported the number of permits as they did prior to 2019, with the addition of hunters who received a free online crane hunting permit (Table 2A).
-These free permits were not previously in the HIP sample of Oklahoma crane hunters, and their inclusion resulted in a large increase in the number of hunters for the 2020-21 and 2021-22 seasons.
+For the 2020-21, 2021-22, and 2022-23 seasons, Oklahoma reported the number of permits as they did prior to 2019, with the addition of hunters who received a free online crane hunting permit (Table 2A).
+These free permits were not previously in the HIP sample of Oklahoma crane hunters, and their inclusion resulted in a large increase in the number of hunters for these seasons.
 The number of crane hunters in Texas increased 89% from 2019 to 2020 (Table 3A), and appears to be the result of crane hunting becoming more popular.
-During the 2021-22 season in the Central Flyway, 69,527 hunters were either HIP-certified or obtained crane hunting permits, which were not limited in number (Tables 2A, 2B), with 21,101 of these individuals hunting at least one time (Tables 3A, 3B, Fig. 10).
-The number of active hunters in the Central Flyway was 23% lower than the number from the previous year (Fig. 10).
-During 2021-22, the number of hunters in Texas comprised 67% of the sandhill crane hunters in the Central Flyway.
-Minnesota issued 1,954 permits and had 964 active hunters in their first season but participation declined over the subsequent years and was perhaps leveling out.
-For the 2021-22 season, Minnesota issued 1,479 permits and had 632 active hunters (9% and 32% increases, respectively, from the 2020-21 season).
+During the 2022-23 season in the Central Flyway, 87,577 hunters were either HIP-certified or obtained crane hunting permits, which were not limited in number (Tables 2A, 2B), with 23,529 of these individuals hunting at least one time (Tables 3A, 3B, Fig. 9).
+The 2022-23 number of active hunters in the Central Flyway increased 12% from the previous year (Fig. 9).
+During 2022-23, the number of hunters in Texas comprised 71% of the sandhill crane hunters in the Central Flyway.
+Minnesota issued 1.424 permits for the 2022-23 season and had 898 active hunters (4% decrease and 7% increase, respectively, from the 2021-22 season).

 Federal frameworks for most areas in the Central Flyway allow daily bag/possession limits of 3/9, which most states selected.
 Portions of North Dakota, Texas and Minnesota have had lower bag and possession limits of 2/6; the bag/possession limit in Minnesota was lowered to 1/3 beginning with the 2018-19 season.
-Specific dates selected by states in the Central Flyway and Minnesota for 2021-22 were similar to those of previous hunting seasons (Table 4).
+Specific dates selected by states in the Central Flyway and Minnesota for 2022-23 were similar to those of previous hunting seasons (Table 4).